-I’ve travelled on large, medium and smaller ocean cruise ships before, as well as river cruising, but having never been on an ‘expedition’ cruise, I really didn’t know what to expect.
+I have travelled on large, medium and smaller ocean cruise ships before, as well as river cruising, but having never been on an ‘expedition’ cruise, I really didn’t know what to expect.

 What a surprise – not only was the Coral Discoverer a very comfortable small ship, which was able to take us to remote places and get up close to seals and dolphins, but the service was outstanding.

-How often are you greeted in person by the ship captain when you board a cruise ship?
 This really was impressive, and the crew made everything happen with seamless perfection.
 They also served Tasmanian produce and local specialties onboard, as well as some of our state’s finest cool-climate wines.

 We boarded the ship in Hobart bound to places where very few people get to go – Tasmania’s Wilderness World Heritage Area, including Port Davey, Bathurst Harbour and Recherche Bay, which was absolutely stunning.
 We were the only small ship allowed in the area.